-SIM is a slotted-time switch simulator developed in ANSI C by the High-Performance Networking Group at Stanford University.
-It provides implementations for iSLIP, PIM, and for many other scheduling algorithms, but not for DRRM.
-So, for PIM and iSLIP you may just run simulations using the ready implementations of SIM, while for DRRM you have to submit your own implementation as well.
+ATM switch simulator, written in ANSI C. It provides implementations for iSLIP, PIM, and many other scheduling algorithms - but not for DRRM.
+So, for PIM and iSLIP you may just run simulations using the ready implementations of SIM, while, if you decide to also do the optional exercise for DRRM, you will have to write your own implementation.